premagarwals/Projects/koss/README.md

 Download the HTML file and open it while having an internet connection.
 Images used in this presentation can't load being offline.
-This is a presentation made using Reveal.js on slides.com.
+This is a presentation made using RevealJS on slides.com.
 Downloading PDF format requires a paid subscription :(